Singing Teaching Courses

 -

 This course is fully inclusive.
-The total cost is $900 (GST exclusive).
+The total cost is $880 (GST inclusive).
 Fees are to be paid prior to commencing.

-Specialisation areas: Musical Theatre, Contemporary, Crossover or Classical Singing Teaching
+Specialisation areas: Musical Theatre, Contemporary, Jazz, Crossover or Classical Singing Teaching

-This entry level certification is perfect for new and aspiring singing teachers.
+This entry level professional certification is perfect for new and aspiring singing teachers.
+Most students in this course have started to work as teachers already.

 -